 The Cliveden Set

 In the 1930s the house parties were seen as having a more serious agenda and the group became known as the ‘Cliveden Set’.
 Newspaper articles accused them of being sympathetic towards Hitler and directing British foreign policy.
-Although prominent Nazi party members did receive invites to Cliveden, the guest lists were so varied that one was just as likely to dine with Charlie Chaplin whose outspoken dislike of the Nazi party was well known.
+Prominent Nazi party members did receive invites to Cliveden as did Charlie Chaplin whose outspoken dislike of the Nazi party was well known.